skip to main content

 Before you start

-• Tell your doctor if you have heart, thyroid or eye problems (e.g. glaucoma), Tourette’s syndrome, a mood disorder, high blood pressure, or if you have ever had a seizure.
+• Tell your doctor if you have heart or mental health problems, glaucoma, Tourette’s syndrome, high blood pressure, or if you have ever had a seizure.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.